Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis: Numerical experiments

 \subsection{Truncated Huber penalty in the gradient domain}

 In addition, we further evaluate the versatility of the proposed $TH$ method by extending it to the gradient domain for denoising and smoothing tasks.
-This extension enables us to compare the performance of $TH$ with a range of denoising or smoothing techniques, including classical total variation ($TV$) \cite{rudin1992nonlinear}, $MC\mbox{-}TV$ \cite{selesnick2014convex}, $GME\mbox{-}TV$ \cite{selesnick2020non}, bilateral filtering \cite{tomasi1998bilateral}, weighted least squares filtering \cite{farbman2008edge}, rolling guidance filter \cite{zhang2014rolling}, the generalized framework for smoothing \cite{liu2021generalized}, and guided image filtering \cite{6319316}.
+This extension enables us to compare the performance of $TH$ with a range of denoising or smoothing techniques, including classical total variation ($TV$) \cite{rudin1992nonlinear}, $MC\mbox{-}TV$ \cite{selesnick2014convex}, $GME\mbox{-}TV$ \cite{selesnick2020non}, bilateral filtering ($BF$) \cite{tomasi1998bilateral}, weighted least squares filtering ($WLS$) \cite{farbman2008edge}, rolling guidance filter ($RGF$) \cite{zhang2014rolling}, {iterative least squares ($ILS$) \cite{10.1145/3388887}, contrastive semantic-guided image smoothing network ($CSGIS\mbox{-}Net$) \cite{https://doi.org/10.1111/cgf.14681}, pyramid texture filtering ($PTF$) \cite{10.1145/3592120}, edge-preserving smoothing framework ($GSF$) \cite{9490302}, Easy2Hard network ($EH\mbox{-}Net$) \cite{9451539} and guided image filtering ($GF$) \cite{6319316}.} {The parameter was chosen to optimize the numerical and visual performance across experiments.}

 Given an observed signal $\vb\in\mathbb{R}^{n}$ contaminated by noise, i.e., where $\vx\in\mathbb{R}^{n}$ is the desired signal and $\vn\in\mathbb{R}^{n}$ represents noise or fine-scale details to be removed.